 Also, remember to keep backup items accessible, like a towel in case of spills, an extra shirt, or a second set of breast pump supplies for forgetful days.
 “I forgot my breast shields one morning,” said Amanda Glenn, a mom of three who pumped for all her kids.
 “I asked every other mom that had pumped in my department, but no one had any I could borrow.
 I ended up going to Walgreens and buying a manual pump to use that day.”

 “Put together a back-to-work kit for yourself to be prepared for the unexpected,” advises Dr. Stacy Yeager, mother and founder of a breastfeeding support group for black moms.
 “Pictures of your baby, index cards with positive words, extra parts for your pump, breast pads, storage milk bags, cloth, deodorant, stain remover pads, water bottles, and sanitary napkins (you never know when you’re going to start your period again).
 I learned with my second child that it’s normal to forget some basic things when trying to get everything unpacked and reloaded for the next day.
 It’s helpful to have supplies in the desk drawer for those days.”

-Other items that might make your life easier: sanitizing hand wipes, a permanent marker to label milk bags, an insulated bag to hold milk or ice packs and alternate power sources, like a battery pack or car adapter.
+Other items that might make your life easier include sanitizing hand wipes, a permanent marker to label milk bags, an insulated bag to hold milk, or ice packs and alternate power sources, like a battery pack or car adapter.